gmpassos/dart_bump/README.md

 ## How It Works

-1. Verifies the project is a Git repository ✔️
+1. Verifies that the project is a Git repository ✔️
 2. Runs `git diff` to extract changes 🧩
 3. Sends the patch to ChatGPT to generate a CHANGELOG entry 🧠
 4. Increments the patch version in `pubspec.yaml` 🔢